Neutrino Physics with an Opaque Detector: Results and Discussion

-The results from the prototype are shown on the right of Fig.~\ref{Fig_3}.
-Three scintillator configurations were utilised: transparent (no added polymer), low opacity and high opacity.
-The former was a control sample and the latter two were obtained by varying the temperature of the same sample of opaque scintillator.
-Direct comparison of the relative fibre response between the transparent and opaque scintillators allowed common systematic uncertainties to cancel, making the use of simulation unnecessary.
+The results from the prototype are shown in Fig.~\ref{Fig_3}b.
+Three scintillator configurations were utilised: transparent (no added polymer), low opacity, and high opacity.
+The former was a control sample and the latter two were obtained by setting the temperature of the same sample of opaque scintillator to 26$\degree$C and 10$\degree$C respectively.
+We note that studies of an LAB-based scintillator showed only percent-level effects on the light yield from a similar temperature change~\cite{Sorensen:2018skx}.
+Direct comparison of the relative fibre response between the transparent and opaque scintillators allowed common systematic uncertainties to cancel, making the use of simulations unnecessary.
 In the transparent case, the PMT saw the most light and the fibres saw different light levels consistent with their respective solid angle acceptance as the dominant effect.
 When the opaque scintillator was used the light seen by the PMT and the top fibre was predictably reduced by a large factor.
 This light was not simply lost.
 The remarkable increase in light collection by the middle and bottom fibres ruled out an absorption-only scenario and showed that the light was stochastically confined around the point-like energy deposition at the bottom.
 The measurements at different heights sampled the longitudinal profile of the corresponding light-ball, confirming the LiquidO detection principle.

 An interesting byproduct of this measurement was the observation of temperature controlled solidification of the waxy material.
 This could open the door to several possibilities, such as doping scenarios not bound by chemical stability constraints.
 The solidification also grants additional mechanical support for the fibre lattice and protection against leaks.